 - Canadian electrical/low-voltage contractors working in plenums, shafts and risers.

-- Owners and facility managers who want their PoE investment to last more than one refresh cycle.
+- Owners and facility managers who want PoE upgrades to survive the next refresh cycle.

 PoE sends DC power and Ethernet data over the same twisted pairs.
-As soon as you push more current, two things happen:
+As current rises, two practical effects show up:

-- Voltage drop – some of the voltage is lost as heat along the cable.
+- Voltage drop – some voltage is lost as heat along the cable.

-- Heat rise – the copper warms up, especially in large bundles.
+- Heat rise – copper warms up, especially in large bundles.

 Thicker copper (lower AWG number) has lower resistance.
 Lower resistance means: